423s22/G4/SCRUM/Sprint 3 Retrospective.md

 # Jacob Hofer
 ## What went well?
+Overall helping Faith and Meg get better caught up and providing an understanding of the overall codebase.

 ## What failed?
+Communication was somewhat lacking or unsubstantiated by any sort of pull-requests or screenshots of output.

 ## What to do differently?
+Focus more on providing help and support going forward to ensure all of us are able to work on the project.

 # Megan Fehres
 ## What went Well?